omegaml/omegaml/docs/source/guide/models/modelstore.rst

 Introduction to models
 ======================

-omega|ml currently implements the following machine learning frameworks out of the box.
+omega-ml currently implements the following machine learning frameworks out of the box.
 More backends are planned.
 Any backend can be implemented using the backend API.

 * scikit-learn